larsbs/graysql-orm-loader/README.md

 ```

 #### `parseModelProperties(modelName)` ####
-> Returns the parsed properties of the model indicated with the modelName
+> Returns the parsed properties of the model indicated with  `modelName`
 > argument.
 Only the properties are parsed here, ignore the relationships.
 > The returned properties object should be an object with keys as the names of [GraysQL Types](http://github.com/larsbs/graysql#Type) fields, and the value as the fields.